nymag/clay-sitemaps/README.md

 app
   .get('/sitemap.txt', sitemaps.standardText())
   .get('/sitemap.xml', sitemaps.standardXML({
-    engines: { // engines for rendering sitemap template
+    engines: { // engines for rendering sitemap templates
       handlebars: yourHandlebarsEngine
     }
   }));
 ```

-This will create a textual sitemap at `/sitemap.txt` that includes URLs of published,
+This will create a textual sitemap at `/sitemap.txt` that includes URLs of published, public pages.
-public pages.

 It will also create an XML sitemap at `/sitemap.xml` that includes published, public pages.
-Each
-page will appear as a `<url>` block with a `<loc>` set to the page's `url` property.
-Additionally,
-the `sitemap` template of each component on that page will be included in that block.
+Each page will appear as a `<url>` block with a `<loc>` set to the page's `url` property.
+Additionally, the `sitemap` template of each component on that page will be included in that block.

 ## Advanced usage